 - Don't pursue listings full of spelling errors, typos, and information that doesn’t add up — for example, photos that don’t match the geography where the apartment is located.

-- Don't provide personal information like your social security number or bank account info before verifying the identity of the property owner, landlord, or property manager.
-While this information is necessary to conduct a background check and to verify your ability to cover the rent, you’ll want to make sure you have done your due diligence on the listing beforehand.
+- Don't provide personal information like your social security number or bank account info before verifying that the property owner, landlord, or property manager are legit.
+While this information is necessary to conduct a background check and to confirm your ability to cover the rent, you’ll want to make sure the listing is from a credible source beforehand.

 - Don't sign a lease without doing your due diligence.
 Know who you’re renting from — get the name of the property owner / landlord or management company and do an internet search to make sure they don’t have any complaints, negative reviews, or claims of fraud against them.